 No matter what you’re facing, the team is available from wherever you are by phone, video, or app 24/7.
 If you have insurance, their Everyday Care offering will cost you nothing.
 In the case of no insurance, you will pay $75 for the doctor’s consultation.

-Far more better than sitting at a physician’s overcrowded office during these times.
+Far better than sitting at a physician’s overcrowded office during these times.

 This is one app whose popularity has skyrocketed following the pandemic outbreak.

-Kinsa makes easy to understand symptoms and get the right help
+Kinsa makes it easy to understand symptoms and get the right help

 Running a fever?
-Not exactly sure what do next or if it is serious?
+Not exactly sure what to do next or if it is serious?

-A simple therometer won’t be able to give you all the answers, Kinsa can.
-Guidance and care recommendations are built into Kinsa’s free app, offering advice based on your age, fever, symptoms and the illnesses circulating in your area.
+A simple thermometer won’t be able to give you all the answers.
+Kinsa can.
+Guidance and care recommendations are built into Kinsa’s free app, offering advice based on your age, fever, symptoms, and the illnesses circulating in your area.